CooperDActor-bytes/openpos/README.md

 # openpos
-a free pos system
+a free pos system: Based Off EBCOM

-open pos is a developing pos system in the world

-funding has not been delivered

-Do Not Put malicious content in the code

-thanks cooper
+Feel Free To Do what You Want

+Cooper: Ex-EagleBoy